felixledung/felixledung/README.md

-Hi, I'm Felix Ledung!
+Hi, my name is Felix Ledung!

-I am 15 years old, and came from Sweden.
+I am 16 years old and I am from Sweden.

-I like to code in HTML, CSS, and JavaScript.
+I like to code in HTML, CSS and JavaScript.

+I have just started the Electrical and Energy programme with a focus on Computer and Communication Technology at NTI Gymnasiet in Örebro to immerse myself more in this field.

-You could contact me on my discord server, or dm me at discord directly.
-If you choose to contact me on my discord server, I don't answer directly, but if you contact me directly I answer in a few minutes.
+You can contact me on my discord server or dm me directly on discord.
+If you contact me on my discord server, I will not reply directly, but if you contact me directly, I will reply within a few minutes.

+This text is copyrighted.
+Copying of this text is prohibited.